About This Course

 - Online moderated activities - personal online tutoring and online group discussion

 - Written assignments

 - Reading and reflective practice

-Usually we recommend that students set aside approximately 10 - 15 hours a week over the course of a 12 week semester (depending on if the module is 5 or 10 credits).
+We recommend that students set aside approximately 10-15 hours a week over the course of a 12-week semester (depending on if the module is 5 or 10 credits).

 All modules on this course are based on a continuous assessment model.
 Assessments will include essays, reflective work, case studies and research projects.